Dorothy Moulton Mayer

 Dorothy Moulton Mayer, Lady Mayer (1886–1974) was an English soprano, philanthropist, peace activist and biographer.

 Family

-Dorothy was born in 1886 in Crouch End, London.
+Mayer was born in 1886 in Crouch End, London, England.
 Her father was George Piper OBE, a civil servant at the London War Office.
-In 1919, she married the German-born businessman and philanthropist Robert Mayer and they had a daughter and two sons.
+In 1919, she married the German-born businessman, banker and philanthropist Robert Mayer.
+They had a daughter and two sons.
 In 1939, her husband was knighted.